Author: BibleAsk

 The Fall of Lucifer

-Sin originated not on earth but in heaven with the rebellion of Lucifer.
-Originally created as a perfect being, Lucifer’s pride led to his fall.
-Isaiah 14:12-15 (NKJV) describes this fall:
+Sin did not begin on earth but in heaven with the rebellion of Lucifer, a created angel who allowed pride to take hold of his heart.
+Isaiah 14:12-15 (NKJV) describes his fall:

 “How you are fallen from heaven, O Lucifer, son of the morning!
 How you are cut down to the ground, you who weakened the nations!
-For you have said in your heart: ‘I will ascend into heaven, I will exalt my throne above the stars of God; I will also sit on the mount of the congregation on the farthest sides of the north; I will ascend above the heights of the clouds, I will be like the Most High.’
+For you have said in your heart: ‘I will ascend into heaven, I will exalt my throne above the stars of God… I will be like the Most High.’
 Yet you shall be brought down to Sheol, to the lowest depths of the Pit.”

-Lucifer’s desire to exalt himself above God marks the first instance of rebellion, characterized by pride and rebellion.
+Lucifer’s desire to exalt himself above God marked the first act of rebellion, turning a perfect being into the enemy of truth.
+Pride and self-exaltation were the seeds of sin.

 The Fall of Humanity

 Sin entered the human race through Adam and Eve’s disobedience in the Garden of Eden.
-Genesis 3:1-6 (NKJV) narrates this pivotal event:
+The serpent deceived Eve into doubting God’s word, and she, along with Adam, chose to disobey.
+Genesis 3:1-6 (NKJV) records:

 The Nature of Sin